cobbzilla/s3s3mirror/README.md

 When copying, the source metadata and ACL lists are also copied to the destination object.

+### Motivation

+I started with "s3cmd sync" but found that with buckets containing many thousands of objects, it was incredibly slow to start and consumed *massive* amounts of memory.
+So I designed s3s3mirror to start copying immediately with an intelligently chosen "chunk size" and to operate in a highly-threaded, streaming fashion, so memory requirements are much lower.

+Running with 100 threads, I found the gating factor to be *how fast I could list items from the source bucket* (!?!)
+Which makes me wonder if there is any way to do this faster.
+I'm sure there must be, but this is pretty damn fast.

 ### AWS Credentials

 * s3s3mirror will first look for credentials in your system environment.
 If variables named AWS\_ACCESS\_KEY\_ID and AWS\_SECRET\_ACCESS\_KEY are defined, then these will be used.